onyx-and-iris/xair-api-python/README.md

 Currently the following devices are supported:

 - `MR18`
 - `XR18`
 - `XR16`
 - `XR12`

 The `X32` is partially supported.
 However, this document covers specifically the `XAir` series.

 The following keyword arguments may be passed:

 - `ip`: ip address of the mixer
 - `port`: mixer port, defaults to 10023 for x32 and 10024 for xair
--   `delay`: a delay between each command, defaults to 20ms.
+- `delay`: a delay between each command (applies to the getters).
+Defaults to 20ms.
   - a note about delay, stability may rely on network connection.
 For wired connections the delay can be safely reduced.

 ## API